Killer Kelly

-Raquel Lourenço (born 21 March 1992), best known by her ring name Killer Kelly, is a Portuguese professional wrestler signed to Total Nonstop Action Wrestling (TNA), where she is a former two-time TNA Knockouts Tag Team Champion (with Masha Slamovich).
+Raquel Lourenço (born 21 March 1992), best known by her ring name Killer Kelly, is a Portuguese professional wrestler.
+She is best known for her tenure in Total Nonstop Action Wrestling (TNA), where she is a former two-time TNA Knockouts Tag Team Champion (with Masha Slamovich).
 She is also known for her tenure with WWE where she competed on the NXT UK brand, and for her time in the independent wrestling scene, mostly working in Westside Xtreme Wrestling as well as Pro-Wrestling: EVE.

 Professional wrestling career

 Independent circuit (2016–2022)

 Lourenço made her professional wrestling debut in 2016 for Wrestling Portugal as Kelly in a battle royal.
 Throughout the rest of 2016, Kelly continued to pick up victories in Wrestling Portugal.
 In May 2017, Kelly made her World Stars of Wrestling debut and was defeated by Nina Samuels.
 In August, now as Killer Kelly, she made her debut for Revolution Championship Wrestling, losing to Camille in her debut.
 The next night she teamed with Camille and Debbie Sharp where they were defeated by Dragonita, Hana Kimura and Kagetsu of Oedo Tai.
 In December 2017, she was defeated by Alpha Female at a Next Step Wrestling show.
 In March 2018, she made her debut for Pro-Wrestling: EVE, losing to Charlie Morgan.
 On 1 April 2018 she made her Revolution Pro Wrestling debut, losing to Bobbi Tyler.
 In late April she was defeated by Viper.
 On 1 February 2020, Kelly was announced to be competing against Allysin Kay at Josh Barnett's Bloodsport during WrestleMania weekend.
 However, that event was postponed due to the 2019-20 coronavirus pandemic.